Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 ### **Internal subprograms**

-This section has the user defined procedures (table 2).
+This section has the user-defined procedures (table 2).
 Only four procedures are called in the main program.

 **Table 2:**